-In a recent interview, Witold Leder, the CEO of Spyrosoft Solutions, takes us behind the scenes of company’s meteoric rise to success.
+In a recent interview, Witold Leder, the CEO of Spyrosoft Solutions, takes us behind the scenes of this international software services company’s meteoric rise to success.
 Witold shares insights on Spyrosoft Solutions’ triumphs, challenges, and how they navigated through the pandemic.
 Read more to discover the driving forces behind the company’s inception and its unwavering focus on cutting-edge technology and client relationships.

 How did Spyrosoft Solutions start?